 a2 = 4, b2 = -6, c2 = -9

 Since , (a1/a2) = (b1/b2) ≠ (c1/c2)

 So, the given linear equations are parallel to each other and have no possible solution.
-Hence, the given pair of linear equations are inconsistent.
+Hence, the given pair of linear equations is inconsistent.

-Finding solution for consistent pair of Linear Equations
+Finding Solutions for Consistent Pairs of Linear Equations

-The solution of a pair of linear equations is of the form (x,y) which satisfies both the equations simultaneously.
-Solution for a consistent pair of linear equations can be found out using
+The solution of a pair of linear equations is of the form (x,y), which satisfies both equations simultaneously.
+Solution for a consistent pair of linear equations can be found using

 i) Elimination method